ai-peer/dawn/docs/dawn/features/host_mapped_pointer.md

 ## Requirements
  - `wgpu::FeatureName::HostMappedPointer` must be supported and enabled.
  - Both the address of the pointer and the size of the allocation that the pointer refers to must be aligned to OS-specific requirements.
 This is 4Kb on Mac / Linux and 64Kb on Windows.
-Buffers must be created with a mappable buffer usage.
-However, none of the mapping APIs may actually be called on the buffer since it is effectively persistently mapped.
+ - None of the mapping APIs may actually be called on the buffer since it is effectively persistently mapped.

 ## Example Usage
 ```c++